We can overmold your plastic or metal substrate with silicone

 Achieving good, consistent chemical bonding between the silicone and the insert or substrate requires surface activation and cleaning.
 We activate the surface of the insert or substrate before the injection-molding stage using processes such as plasma treatment.

-The insert is warmed before it is placed in the mold as this enhances bonding with the silicone.
-Pre-warming also reduces the time it takes for the silicone to vulcanize and strengthens chemical bonding.
+Pre-warming affects the centering and the transfer of energy into the insert, as well as helping to reduce cycle times.
 The characteristics of the insert, such as the material it is made of and its geometry, determine the pre-warming method we use.

 Our developers have a wealth of materials expertise.
 You can find out more in the Product development section of our website.